A variational approach to Hilbert's 16th problem within the framework of global analysis

-\begin{theorem} Consider the polynomial differential system \eqref{e1} of degree $n>1$. \begin{itemize} \item[(i)] Assume that all of the connected components of the curve $P_x+Q_y=0$, are homeomorphic to a straight line or to an oval (i.e. the algebraic curve $P_x+Q_y=0$ has no singular points), and that there are $M$ of such components. \item[(ii)] The polynomial system
+are homeomorphic to a straight line or to an oval (i.e. such curve has no singular points), and that there are $M$ of such components. \item The polynomial system

-has $N$ simple solutions (i.e. $N$ contact points of the vector field $(P,Q)$ with the curve $P_x+Q_y=0$). \end{itemize} Then an upper bound for the number of limit cycles $H(n)$ that such a differential system \eqref{e1} may have is
+only has $N$ simple solutions (i.e. $N$ simple contact points of the vector field $(P,Q)$ with the curve $P_x+Q_y=0$). \end{enumerate} Then an upper bound for the number $H(n)$ of limit cycles that such a differential system \eqref{e1} may have is

-\end{theorem} Upper bound \eqref{cotaprin} can be used, together with the classic results of Bezout and Harnack to relate parameters $M$ and $N$ to $n$, and a genericity argument to extend it to arbitrary systems, to show the validity of the following explicit upper bound.